-The Foundation had a lease for office space through September, 2014, at \$7,293 per month with the American Academy of Orthopaedic Surgeons.
-The Foundation paid rent on a monthly basis for the months of October and November 2014.
-In December 2014, the Foundation leased its existing office space at \$11,498 per month, also with the American Academy of Orthopaedic Surgeons, through December 2024.
+The Foundation has leased its existing office space at \$11,498 per month, with the Ortho Properties LLC, through December 2024.
 In addition, the Foundation has a four-year lease for a copier with a minimum monthly lease payment of \$440 through June 2017.